Unbelievable (miniseries): Development

 On January 22, 2018, Netflix ordered Unbelievable from Timberman/Beverly Productions and CBS Television Studios with executive producers including Susannah Grant, Michael Chabon, Ayelet Waldman, Sarah Timberman, Carl Beverly, and Katie Couric.
 The eight episode miniseries is based on an article by ProPublica and The Marshall Project, "An Unbelievable Story of Rape" written by T. Christian Miller and Ken Armstrong about a case in Lynnwood, Washington.
-There was also a concurrently-published This American Life radio episode about the same case, Anatomy of Doubt.
+There was also a concurrently-published This American Life radio episode about the same case, "Anatomy of Doubt".
 Grant served as showrunner and also wrote for the series along with Michael Chabon and Ayelet Waldman.

 Casting

-On June 25, 2018, it was announced that Toni Collette, Merritt Wever, and Kaitlyn Dever had been cast in the series' main roles.
-On July 26, 2018, it was reported that Danielle Macdonald had joined the main cast.
-In August 2018, it was announced that Kai Lennox, Austin Hébert, Dale Dickey, Omar Maskati, Elizabeth Marvel, Liza Lapira, and Eric Lange had been cast in recurring roles.
-On September 26, 2018, it was reported that Vanessa Bell Calloway had joined the cast in a recurring capacity.
+In June 2018, Toni Collette, Merritt Wever, and Kaitlyn Dever were cast in the series' main roles.
+In July 2018, Danielle Macdonald joined the main cast, and in August 2018, Kai Lennox, Austin Hébert, Dale Dickey, Omar Maskati, Elizabeth Marvel, Liza Lapira, and Eric Lange were cast in recurring roles.
+In September 2018, Vanessa Bell Calloway joined the cast in a recurring capacity.